Mexamos/crypto-analyze-bot/README.md

-# Telegram bot to analyze cryptocurencies
+# Telegram bot to analyze cryptocurrencies